Lyr-7D1h/airap/README.md

 Event based.
 Creat AIAP instance with selected features then have an event loop where you get events from these features.

 ## Roadmap
+- Add slowmotion to plotter to look for discrepencies
 - Windows support
 - MacOS support
 - Universal data formats